electricimp/Usb/docs/DriverDevelopmentGuide.md

 #### Getting Access To USB Interfaces ####

 Every driver receives interfaces that it may work with via the second parameter of the [*match()*](#matchdeviceobject-interfaces) method.
-To start working with these interfaces, the driver needs to select the correct endpoint by parsing information from each interface [descriptor](#interface-descriptor)’s *endpoints* array.
-When a suitable endpoint is found, the driver should call the endpoint [descriptor](#endpoint-descriptor)’s *get()* function to retrieve the endpoint instance.
+To start working with these interfaces, the driver needs to select the correct endpoint by parsing information from each [interface descriptor](#interface-descriptor)’s *endpoints* array.
+When a suitable endpoint is found, the driver should call the [endpoint descriptor](#endpoint-descriptor)’s *get()* function to retrieve the endpoint instance.

 **Note** An endpoint’s *get()* function may result in an exception being thrown when the number of open endpoints exceeds certain limits set by the imp API.
-For example, there can be only one Interrupt In endpoint [open](https://developer.electricimp.com/api/hardware/usb/openendpoint):
+For example, there currently can be only one Interrupt In endpoint [open](https://developer.electricimp.com/api/hardware/usb/openendpoint) at any one time:

 ```squirrel
 function findEndpont(interfaces) {